Prezent/prezent-ink-bundle/src/Resources/doc/getting-started.md

 3. Kernel resources prefixed by `@`, such as `@AppBundle/Resources/public/css/email.css`

 Note that the InkBundle does *not* ship with any CSS.
-You should get the [Foundation for Emails](http://foundation.zurb.com/emails.html) CSS os SASS code yourself, in whatever way you normally use front-end libraries (Bower, Gulp, Assetic, etcetera).
+You should get the [Foundation for Emails](http://foundation.zurb.com/emails.html) CSS or SASS code yourself, in whatever way you normally use front-end libraries (Encore, Gulp, Assetic, etcetera).

 body\_text